nuitrcs/scientific-figures-workshop/README.md

-# intro_to_viz
-This is the blistering-fast edition of my "Intro to Viz" talk.
+# Intro to Visualization for Scientific Research